Field theories of active particle systems and their entropy production: #1

 {\partial_{t'}}

-\paragraph*{Abstract} In the following we derive expressions for the entropy production of a system of $N$ particles.
-This particle number is fixed, \ie particles do not appear or disappear spontaneously.
+\paragraph*{Abstract} In the following we derive the entropy production of a system of $N$ conserved particles, \ie particles do not appear or disappear spontaneously.
 We treat distinguishable and indistinguishable particles separately.
 In the case of distinguishable particles, the set of indexed particle coordinates describes a state fully.
 In the case of indistinguishable particles, all permutations of the indexed particle coordinates correspond to the same state.
-In the case of sparse occupation, in the sense of never finding more than one particle in the same position, this ambiguity can be efficiently discounted by dividing phase space by $N!$, known as the Gibbs-factor.
-Sparse occupation is commonly found for continuous states, such as particle coordinates in space, which we will assume in the following.

-In the following sections we build up our framework step-by-step from distinguishable, non-interacting particles, to particles with interactions, to indistinguishable particles, using the derivations for distinguishable particles as a template.
-First for $N$ distinguishable and then also for indistinguishable particles, we derive the general principles in \SMref{N_distinguishable_particles} and \ref{sec:N_indistinguishable_particles} respectively, before considering more concretely independent particles, \SMref{N_independent_distinguishable_particles} and \ref{sec:N_independent_indistinguishable_particles}, and then generalising to pair-interacting particles, \SMref{N_interacting_distinguishable_particles} and \ref{sec:N_interacting_indistinguishable_particles}.
-We apply the present framework to calculate the entropy production \Eref{trawler_final} of two pair-interacting, distinguishable particles in \SMref{generalised_trawlers}, reproducing in a generalised form the "trawler" system of \SMref{HarmonicTrawlers}.
-We further apply this framework to calculate the entropy production \Eref{entropyProduction_interacting_indistinguishable_example} of $N$ indistinguishable, pair-interacting particles in an external potential in \SMref{N_interacting_indistinguishable_particle_extPot}, reproduced without external potential in \Eref{entropyProduction_for_pairPot}.
+This ambiguity can be efficiently discounted by dividing the phase space by the Gibbs factor $N!$.
+We build up our framework step-by-step: First for $N$ distinguishable and then also for indistinguishable particles, we derive the general principles in \APref{N_distinguishable_particles} and \ref{sec:N_indistinguishable_particles} respectively, before considering more concretely independent particles, \APref{N_independent_distinguishable_particles} and \ref{sec:N_independent_indistinguishable_particles}, before generalising to pair-interacting particles in \APref{N_interacting_distinguishable_particles} and \ref{sec:N_interacting_indistinguishable_particles}.
+We apply the present framework to calculate the entropy production \Eref{trawler_final} of two pair-interacting, distinguishable particles in \APref{generalised_trawlers}, reproducing in a generalised form the ``trawler" system of \SMref{HarmonicTrawlers}.
+We further apply this framework to calculate the entropy production \Eref{entropyProduction_interacting_indistinguishable_example} of $N$ indistinguishable, pair-interacting particles in an external potential in \APref{N_interacting_indistinguishable_particle_extPot}, reproduced without external potential in \Eref{entropyProduction_for_pairPot}.
+In the same section we show how to estimate the entropy production numerically from $Q$ samples of particle configurations at stationarity.